hzrd149/blossom/buds/bud-01.md

 ### GET /list/pubkey - List Blobs

-The `/list/<pubkey>` endpoint must return a JSON array of [Blob Descriptor](./README.md#blob-descriptor) that where uploaded by the specified pubkey
+The `/list/<pubkey>` endpoint MUST return a JSON array of [Blob Descriptor](#blob-descriptor) that where uploaded by the specified pubkey

-The endpoint must support a `since` and `until` query parameter to limit the returned blob descriptors by the `created` field
+The endpoint MUST support a `since` and `until` query parameter to limit the returned blob descriptors by the `created` field

-Servers may reject an upload for any reason and MUST respond with the appropriate HTTP `4xx` status code and an error message explaining the reason for the rejection
+Servers may reject a list for any reason and MUST respond with the appropriate HTTP `4xx` status code and an error message explaining the reason for the rejection

 #### List Authorization (optional)